to-ie/yatzee/README.md

-# yatzee
+# Yatzee
 A quick and dirty app for keeping yatzee scores.
-Very simple app, can only be used by one user at a time.
+<br>Very simple app, can only be used by one user at a time.
+<br>Project started on 20230513.